ayeseeem/spectime/README.md

       don't need to be reformatted when the commented code's indentation level changes, for example when it is refactored to move it into or out of nested classes.

+Don't (usually) modify method parameters.
+But don't (usually) use `final` on (every) method parameter, to prevent it - we think it makes the code unhelpfully verbose.
+Instead, turn on an IDE rule or code linter to warn on reassigned parameters.
+Only use `final` on method parameters in special cases - for example if the method is so long that it is hard to see at a glance that the parameters are not changed (although, avoid such long methods!).
+Or where some of the parameters _are_ reassigned - use `final` to mark the ones that are not.